kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 During `Filter` in the preemption simulation, `dynamicresources` caches the computed `AllocationResult`s per candidate node in its own `CycleState` entry.
-When `AddNominatedPod` is called with the scheduling cycle's `CycleState`, the winning `nodeName`, and `victims`, `dynamicresources` looks up the cached `AllocationResult`s for `nodeName` and derives the released victim claims from `victims` (including only claims whose every reserving pod is in `victims`, not shared claims still held by a non-preempted pod).
+When `AddNominatedPod` is called at the end of `PostFilter` with that scheduling cycle's `CycleState`, the winning `nodeName`, and `victims`, `dynamicresources` copies the cached `AllocationResult`s for `nodeName` from `CycleState` into `draManager` and derives the released victim claims from `victims` (including only claims whose every reserving pod is in `victims`, not shared claims still held by a non-preempted pod).
+In subsequent scheduling cycles, `PreFilterExtensions.AddPod` looks up the nominated pod's `AllocationResult`s from `draManager` and simulates allocating them in the current cycle's `CycleState`.

 A nomination's lifetime is bound 1-to-1 to the pod's `nominatedNodeName` in the scheduler's `PodNominator`.
-It is created by `PreemptionExtensions.AddNominatedPod` and discarded by `PreemptionExtensions.RemoveNominatedPod` when:
+It is created by `NominationExtensions.AddNominatedPod` and discarded by `NominationExtensions.RemoveNominatedPod` when:

 * the preemptor is scheduled and bound;
 * the preemptor is deleted;